Currently, it feels like we can’t turn on the news without being faced with yet another event rocking the global stage.

 These events have a profound impact on businesses, particularly those who operate internationally.
 Uncertainty in global markets affects share prices and leads to dramatic shifts in foreign exchange rates.
 Changing immigration rules are increasing the complexity of moving employees internationally and employing foreign nationals.
 Additionally, frequent updates to global tax compliance rules can prove costly to companies who are slow to react.
-Amid the unprecedented impact of the global Coronavirus (COVID-19) pandemic, a global mobility strategy has never been more important.
-Global Mobility (GM) teams have been responding to the challenge of bringing people home, dealing with displaced assignees and business travellers.
-In many ways the pandemic provided the opportunity for Global Mobility teams to demonstrate their role in the business in dealing with uncertainty.
-There are some simple steps that the GM team can take to prepare a business for volatility, and help to make sure employees are supported and safe wherever they are.
+A global mobility strategy has never been more important and there are some simple steps that the GM team can take to prepare a business for volatility, and help to make sure employees are supported and safe wherever they are.
 It is advisable to follow the steps outlined below.

 1. Work with providers to receive up-to-date information